 Mercy is the element in which they live, as a fish lives in water and a bird in the air.
 They are blessed.
 For they, too, obtain mercy, even in this present time, from God, their Father, as well as from their brethren and sisters in the faith.
 And one day, on the day of Christ’s reappearing, theirs shall be a bliss inexpressible, when by God’s mercy they shall bask in His never-ending mercies.

-PRAYER – Merciful God, in whose mercy I live and have my being, whose mercies never fail, endure forever, and shall finally lead me to heaven: Take me, a poor sinner, I implore Thee, and make me ever more like Thee.
-My Father, I desire to bear Thine image, for I love Thee.
+PRAYER – Merciful God, in whose mercy I live and have my being, whose mercies never fail, endure forever, and shall finally lead me to heaven: Take me, a poor sinner, I implore Thee, and make me ever more and more like Thee.
+My Father, I desire to bear Thine image more and more, for I love Thee.
 And I would have all men to know that I am Thy child.
-Make me merciful, even as Thou art merciful!
+Make me ever more merciful, even as Thou art merciful!
 Amen.